Extra Terrestrial Visitors: Plot

 Rick's friend Brian and uncle Bill go to a nearby ranger station to use the radio.
 There they encounter the alien mother, as well as the body of a second poacher, which also bears the dot pattern.
 The alien kills Brian while Bill flees to the cabin.
 The alien arrives first, however, and kills Tracy in the band's camper.
 Tommy witnesses the attack through his telescope.
 The survivors decide to hole up in the cabin until the next day.

 Trumpy's mother sneaks into the house and kills Cathy while she is taking a shower.
 The survivors attempt to come to her rescue when they hear Cathy screaming, and Bill manages to wound the alien with a wild shot.
-Bill and Rick want to catch Trumpy's mother before she can escape, so Rick takes a rifle and they go in pursuit.
+Bill and Rick vow to catch Trumpy's mother before she can escape, so Rick takes one of Bill's rifles and they go in pursuit of the alien.

 Immediately after they leave, Trumpy appears, scaring Molly and Sharon.
 Molly grabs a rifle and aims to shoot Trumpy, but Tommy protects his alien friend and hustles Trumpy into the woods.
 Molly and Sharon give chase, searching for Tommy, Rick, and Bill in the gloom.

 Eventually Trumpy and his mother reunite briefly before Rick and Bill find them.
 The alien mother attacks Bill, who shoots her once before being killed.
+Rick then fatally shoots the alien mother, who falls to the ground and disintegrates as she dies.
 Trumpy and Tommy disappear in the woods to say their goodbyes before Tommy reunites with his mother Molly, Sharon, and Rick.
 The film ends with Trumpy moving deeper into the woods; Tommy, Molly, Sharon, and Rick head back to the cabin.